Celemony/ARA_Examples/README.md

     ./bin/Debug/TestHost -au aufx AraT ADeC

+Or use the optional CLAP variant:

+    ./bin/Debug/TestHost -clap ARATestPlugIn.clap

-To to run the plug-in in a separate process connected via IPC, use -ipc_vst3 or -ipc_au instead of -vst3 or -au.
+To to run the plug-in in a separate process connected via IPC, use -ipc_vst3 or -ipc_au or -ipc_clap instead of -vst3 or -au or -clap.

 Where applicable (Visual Studio solution, Xcode project), debugging a plug-in target will per default launch the validator application provided by the companion API.
 Debugging with the